falcosecurity/libs/test/driver_sanity/kernel_compat/README.md

 - Disentangle cmake and GLIBC versions dependencies as well.
 - Useful scripts for building drivers for custom kernels that are not supported in [driverkit](https://github.com/falcosecurity/driverkit).
 - Self-serve project everyone can use and modify on localhost.
+- Entire `scap-open` terminal output is printed to the terminal during the VM test loops -> developer can manually scroll through the entire history and inspect issues such as eBPF verifier issues.

 *Tool Maintainer's Perspective*

-- Run sanity checks to spot possible regressions and issues early on for significant kernel driver changes or new kernels.
+- Run sanity checks to spot possible regressions and issues early on beyond currently supported CI checks for significant kernel driver changes or new kernels.
 - Have a resource that can be shared with end users who run into issues when building drivers from source.
 - Scripted VMs and setup to collectively debug, disentangling differences in developer's machine settings.